hokumcangus/taste-of-aloha/docs/guides/TROUBLESHOOTING.md

 2. Open browser DevTools (F12)
 3. Check Console tab for errors
 4. Check Network tab for API requests
-5. Navigate to Menu page - should show "No snacks available" or list of snacks
+5. Navigate to Menu page - should show "No Menus available" or list of Menus

 ---